AccelerationNet/a-cl-logger/README.md

 Each of these signals are wrapped in a `change-message` restart that can be used to modify the message for the remainder of the operation.
 (IE: a specific appender will operate on a new copy of the message with different, supplemental data).

+### Helper Functions

+ * `get-log-fn`: given a logger and an optional level create a function of &rest args that logs to the given logger.
+Useful for interacting with libraries providing functional logging hooks

+ * `with-appender`: create a dynamic scope inside which messages to logger will additionally be appended to this appender

+ * `when-log-message-generated/logged/appended`: These are macros that
+   establish a dynamic context inside of which log messages will be intercepted at key points in their life cycle.
+The first body is the message handler and the second is the scope.

+ * `setup-logger`: a function that will ensure log-level and standard debug-io-appender / file-appenders are in place.
+Useful when debug IO become rebound etc (slime session resets).
+Probably not as useful now that there is a root logger and we dont have to constantly attach the same appenders everywhere

 ### Gotchas